-- 27. A worldwide rise in demand for forest products in 2013 resulted in the highest timber harvest in the UNECE region in six years.
-Removals of industrial roundwood, which reached 1 billion m3 in 2013, have been trending upward for five years and were more than 17% higher in 2013 than in 2009.
-Overall harvest levels increased by almost 2% in Europe and the CIS in 2013 (compared with 2012) and by 0.3% in North America. - 28.
+- 21. A worldwide rise in demand for forest products in 2013 resulted in the highest timber harvest in the UNECE region in six years.
+Removals of industrial roundwood reached 1 billion m3 in 2013, have been trending upward for five years and were more than 17% higher in 2013 than in 2009.
+Overall harvest levels increased by almost 2% in Europe and the CIS in 2013 (compared with 2012) and by 0.3% in North America. - 22.
 The consumption of roundwood by the forest industry in the UNECE region was 984 million m3 in 2013, which was 1% higher than in the 2012.
 This was the fourth consecutive annual increase, with the manufacturing industries in all UNECE subregions consuming more logs in 2013 than they did five years ago.
-Europe recorded the biggest rise in roundwood production and consumption in 2013 compared with 2012, while roundwood production and consumption increased only slightly in North America. - 29.
+Europe recorded the biggest rise in roundwood production and consumption in 2013 compared with 2012, while roundwood production and consumption increased only slightly in North America. - 23.
 Much of the higher demand for roundwood was the result of improved sawnwood markets.
-The production of sawn softwood increased by 3.3% in the UNECE region in 2013 to meet higher demand both in the region and in extra-regional markets such as China, Japan, the Middle East and North Africa. - 30.
-The trade of logs into and from the UNECE region increased by more than 8% in 2013, with net exports of 27 million m3.
+The production of sawn softwood increased by 3.3% in the UNECE region in 2013 to meet higher demand both in the region and in extra-regional markets such as China, Japan, the Middle East and North Africa. - 24.
+The trade of industrial roundwood into and from the UNECE region increased by more than 8% in 2013, with net exports of 27 million m3.
 The largest increases in shipments in 2013 were in US exports of softwood logs to China; softwood log imports to Germany from neighbouring countries; imports of both softwood and hardwood logs to Finland from the Russian Federation; and exports of softwood logs from Norway to Sweden.
-The major global log trade flows continue to be driven by Chinese imports from New Zealand, the Russian Federation and the US, with New Zealand surpassing the Russian Federation in 2013 as the world's largest exporter of softwood logs. - 31.
-In addition to the removal of industrial roundwood, 194 million m3 of wood fuel were reportedly produced in the UNECE region in 2013.
-Most of this was consumed in Europe, which accounted for almost 60% of total wood fuel consumption in the UNECE region.
+The major global log trade flows continue to be driven by Chinese imports from New Zealand, the Russian Federation and the US, with New Zealand surpassing the Russian Federation in 2013 as the world's largest exporter of softwood logs. - 25.
+The improving housing market in North America should lead to strong growth in domestic demand for forest products, leading to higher prices.
+Indirectly, this could encourage China to source more wood products from the Russian Federation, as it is the most logical supplier for China's ever increasing need for wood. - 26.
+In addition to the removal of industrial roundwood, 194 million m3 of wood fuel was reportedly produced in the UNECE region in 2013.
+Most of this was consumed in Europe, which accounted for almost 60% of total wood fuel consumption in the UNECE region. - 27.
+COFFI forecasts that industrial roundwood removals is expected to increase in the UNECE region at an annual rate of 1.1% in 2014 and 0.3% in 2015, with a subregional breakdown as follows: Europe +1.6% in 2014 and +0.2% in 2015; CIS +1.7% in 2014 and +0.8% in 2015; and North America at +0.3% in 2014 and +0.2% in 2015.